couchbase/indexing/secondary/docs/design/markdown/index_manager_design.md

   * mark rebalance as "pending" state.
 * local-indexer-node will scan the index data from the source node based on the rebalance timestamp and stream them across to destination node.
+  (This can also happen through a backfill connection).
 * once a slice have been streamed to their corresponding destination, destination node will intimate Index-Coordinator.
+  * coordinator will add the new node as part of index's topology.
+  * coordinator will publish the changes to both old and new indexer nodes.
   * coordinator will restart the stream with new topology.
-* meanwhile target indexer node will request projector to open a catch-up connection to bring itself up to speed with the new "maintanence stream".
+* meanwhile target indexer node will request projector to open a catch-up connection to bring itself up to speed with the new "maintenance stream".
+* once target indexer as caught up with "maintenance stream" it will take part in query and intimate coordinator.
+  * coordinator will remove the old node from index's topology.
+  * coordinator will publish the changes to both old and new indexer nodes.
+  * coordinator will restart the stream with new topology.
-* once a slice is de-activiate, it can be removed from the local indexer.
+* once a slice is de-activiate, it can be removed from the old indexer node.

 ### rebalance algorithm